Mopria

-The Mopria Alliance is an association of printer and scanner manufacturers and producers of related software, that develops "universal standards and solutions for scan and print".
+Mopria Alliance Inc. is an American non-profit organization for technical standards related to printing and scanning.

 The alliance was formed in September 2013 by Canon, Hewlett-Packard (now HP Inc.), Samsung, and Xerox.
+Other member organizations include Google, Microsoft, and Qualcomm.

-Member companies have published certifications for mobile devices, mobile print accessories, and 8,500+ printer models from 24 brands, representing more than 120 million print devices in use today.
-There are more than 5 billion Android devices with Mopria print technology including the Android Default Print Service.
+The Mopria Alliance and its member companies have published certifications for mobile devices, mobile print accessories, and 9,000+ printer models from 24 brands, representing more than 120 million print devices in use today.
+More than 5 billion Android devices support Mopria through the Mopria Print Service and the Android Default Print Service, including Amazon Fire tablets running Fire OS 7 or higher.
+Microsoft has supported Mopria in Windows since Windows 10 version 1809.

 Organization

 The Mopria Alliance was formed as a Delaware non-profit membership corporation and operates as a 501(c)(6) nonprofit corporation.
 Representatives from member organizations can serve on the board of directors and the three primary working groups: technical, certification, and marketing.

 Member companies include leading mobile device providers, software application vendors, printer and scanner manufacturers and OS providers: